 Highway Design with Autodesk Civil 3D software is in demand globally and a good understanding of the Civil 3D software plus knowledge of design standards can surely help engineers to fast track their career as highway design engineers.

-Our Civil 3D course modules are designed to cover all key aspect of design right from getting started with opening window, familiarity with tools, dropdowns, etc to importing ground survey data, horizontal alignment design, vertical alignment design, assembly creation, corridor modelling and generating final 3D model outputs.
+Our Civil 3D course modules are designed to cover all key aspects of design right from getting started with opening window, familiarity with tools, dropdowns, etc to importing ground survey data, horizontal alignment design, vertical alignment design, assembly creation, corridor modelling, and generating final 3D model outputs.

 The first module starts with getting started with the Civil 3D start-up window, quick access toolbar, dropdown option settings, etc. The module then opens the Civil 3D metric template and explains all the ribbons such as ground data, design data, profiles, etc. Civil 3D is template-based software, therefore templates are created and saved in tool space pallets and course all the menu options of the pallet.
 The module also covers drawing setting, unit transformation, object layers, etc.

-The third module demonstrates how to analyse the surface, refine the surface and remove the errors like null levels, zero levels, etc. Then it covers how to trim falls surface area that sits outside the project road boundary.
-The module demonstrates how to create different surface types using tool pallet e.g contours, ground surface, etc and finally how to check the ground level, profile and sections dynamically.
+The third module demonstrates how to analyze the surface, refine the surface and remove the errors like null levels, zero levels, etc. Then it covers how to trim falls surface area that sits outside the project road boundary.
+The module demonstrates how to create different surface types using tool pallets e.g contours, ground surface, etc, and finally how to check the ground level, profile and sections dynamically.

 The fourth module commences with horizontal alignment design in Civil 3D and covers 4 types of horizontal alignment design i.e centreline alignment, offset alignment, curve return alignment and miscellaneous alignment.
 Create alignment from the layout or predefine polyline or import the alignment from other software or file.
 The module also covers the quick alignment design method and setting the line style, curve style, transition style, point style, etc.

 The fifth module covers alignment design with Element Method.
 The module demonstrates fixed tangent, floating curve with transition length, fixed curved with transition length, fillet curve and reverse curve design for various design speed criteria.
-The module demonstrates some tips to minimise abortive work (when amendment needed) when designing it with the element method.
+The module demonstrates some tips to minimize abortive work (when the amendment is needed) when designing it with the element method.